mslinn/awsLambdaTest/LAMBDA.md

 # Create an AWS Lambda Function

-This step is common to both the REST and the HTTP APIs.
+The instructions on this page are common to both the REST and the HTTP APIs.
 If you wish to type along and have not already performed the instructions on the [previous page](README.md) please do so now.

-The commands necessary are summarized at the end of this page.
+The commands necessary to accomplish all of the instructions on this page are [summarized](#user-content-summary) at the end of this page.

 [The AWS CLI Getting Started documentation](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-awscli.html) details the steps required for creating the lambda function via the command line.